fmilthaler/FinQuant/README.tex.md

 Within a few lines of code, `FinQuant` can generate an object that holds your stock prices of your desired financial portfolio, analyses it, and can create plots of different kinds of *Returns*, *Moving Averages*, *Moving Average Bands with buy/sell signals*, and *Bollinger Bands*.
 It also allows for the optimisation based on the *Efficient Frontier* or a *Monte Carlo* run of the financial portfolio within a few lines of code.
 Some of the results are shown here.

 ### Automatically generating an instance of `Portfolio`
-`finquant.portfolio.buildPortfolio` is a function that eases the creating of your portfolio.
-See below for one of several ways of using `buildPortfolio`.
+`finquant.portfolio.build_portfolio` is a function that eases the creating of your portfolio.
+See below for one of several ways of using `build_portfolio`.
 ```
-from finquant.portfolio import buildPortfolio
+from finquant.portfolio import build_portfolio
 names = ['GOOG', 'AMZN', 'MCD', 'DIS']
 start_date = '2015-01-01'
 end_date = '2017-12-31'
-pf = buildPortfolio(names=names,
+pf = build_portfolio(names=names,
                     start_date=start_date,
                     end_date=end_date)
 ```